New lights are coming to North End Road and Lillie Road – and they’re not just for Christmas!

 One of the festive trees can be found at the corner of North End Road and Jerdan Place (right by Fulham’s weekly Farmer’s Market), the other one in front of The Swan pub outside Hammersmith tube station.

 Zero-emission arts market

-London’s first emissions-free market is going to paint Hammersmith Bridge approach in a whole new festive light.
+London’s first emissions-free market is going to paint Hammersmith Bridge approach in a whole new festive light on Saturday 28 November.

 All market stalls will be assembled and stocked with zero emissions, as we’ll support featured traders with our e-cargo bike delivery service Parcels not Pollution.
 All shoppers are encouraged to travel sustainably as well.